-A few families have gastrointestinal stromal tumors (GISTs) caused by a DNA mutation passed down from parent to child.
-But most DNA mutations related to GISTs are not inherited.
+A small number of families have GISTs that are caused by a gene mutation passed down from parent to child.
+(See Gastrointestinal Stromal Tumor Risk Factors.)
+But most gene mutations related to GISTs are not inherited.
 These changes occur for no apparent reason, and are called acquired or sporadic.

-A small number of GISTs do not have changes in either of these genes.
-Researchers are still trying to determine what gene changes lead to these cancers.
+A small number of GISTs, especially those in children, do not have changes in either of these genes.
+Many of these tumors have changes in one of the SDH genes.
+Researchers are still trying to determine what other gene changes can lead to these cancers.

-As doctors have learned more about the gene and protein changes common in GIST cells, they have been able to use this information to help diagnose and treat these cancers.
-(See “Targeted therapy for gastrointestinal stromal tumors.”)
+As doctors have learned more about the gene and protein changes in GIST cells, they have been able to use this information to help diagnose and treat these cancers.
+(See Targeted Therapy for Gastrointestinal Stromal Tumors.)